 Home aquaponics systems present a space-saving, economical and practical way of producing fresh food for your family.
 Because with aquaponics, you grow just about any plants, such as salad greens like lettuce, fruiting plants like tomatoes, and herbs and flowers with minimal effort and expense.

 Planting in aquaponics can be very simple; you can treat it as you would a traditional garden bed in most ways.
-However, a little bit of knowledge and preparation can help make any aquaponics project produce exceptional results.
+However, a little knowledge and preparation can help make any aquaponics project produce exceptional results.
 So to help you become more successful in your own home aquaponics system, we offer these planting tips in aquaponics.

 Considerations Before Planting in Aquaponics